AdamLenning/word_of_the_day/README.md

 # To-Do
-- Settings
+- [ ] Settings
-  - Configure notifications
+  - [ ] Configure notifications
-    - Notification should be "Word of the Day: Word \n Definition"
+    - [ ] Notification should be "Word of the Day: Word \n Definition"
-    - Toggle learned words
+    - [ ] Toggle learned words
-  - Place to delete words?
+  - [ ] Place to delete words?
-  - Dark Mode
+  - [ ] Dark Mode
-- Delete just 1 word
+- [ ] Delete just 1 word
-- Sort words alphabetically by default
-- Unlearn a word in the unlearned list.
+- [ ] Unlearn a word in the unlearned list.
+- [ ] Options for sorting including alphabetical, date added, random

+# Bugs
+- Toggling unlearned words then trying to swipe on the word will not unlearn a word.

 # DONE
 - Shuffle icon in bottom left